zceee/swiftuiloadingindicator/README.md

 # Modified by @palahsu

-For any kind of help, support, payment, suggetion and request
+For any kind of help, support, payment, suggetion and request ask me on Telegram:

+<